michaldudzisz/ticket-booking-app/README.md

 * There cannot be a single place left in a row between already reserved seats
 * System handles Polish characters

+This data is for now validated in server app code.

 ## Installation